-Quantity Surveying Industry Program
+Quantity Surveying Industry Program Staff Contact: A/Prof RMA Miller S2-6 Note/s: Compulsory.

-S2-6

 Students proposing to apply for membership in the Australian Institute of Quantity Surveyors after graduation should enrol in this subject rather than BLDG9999.
 It must be completed before the start of the final year of the course.